-... a community that celebrates African-American names.
+... a community that celebrates African-American names and strives to eliminate racism.

 The Black Names Project: Celebrating African-American Names is a gathering place that celebrates the people who carry the proud traditions of Africa and Africa-America.
 It is a community that heralds the richness in the diversity of the names and of the stories and people behind the names.
 It is a voice that proclaims the uniqueness and importance of each individual whose name appears on this website.
 It is a repository, where given names from everyday, twenty-first-century people cross paths with historical and famous names.
 It is a place where names touch and connect over the centuries and through years of struggle and accomplishment.